ozny35/dreamwork/README.md

 ## Description
 Garry's Mod Lua project aimed at expanding the game's functionality and improving performance.

-The package manager will allow asynchronous loading of Lua packages, introduces support for many really cool third-party APIs and significantly expands functionality for the developer.

 After many years of hard work I can finally say that we have created a trully powerful runtime for developers ;>

 ## Implemented